ashbythorpe/selenider/README.md

 install.packages("chromote")

 # Or:
-install.packages("RSelenium")
+install.packages("selenium")
 ```

 If you are using RSelenium, you must also have
 [Java](https://www.java.com/) installed.

 Finally, you must have a web browser installed.
 For chromote, [Google
 Chrome](https://www.google.com/chrome/) is required.
-For RSelenium, any
+For selenium, any
 browser can be used, but [Firefox](https://www.mozilla.org/firefox/new/)
 is recommended.